 If you haven’t started the pool building process yet, definitely talk with your contractor about the surrounding pool deck and your options for fencing.
 Bring examples to them as well about the design and feel you want to achieve.
 The pool fence can be a critical component of your overall pool design.
 While they may not have the expertise to install one, most pool contractors have good connections that they can put you in touch with.

 If you already have a pool, you can absolutely install fencing after the fact.
-Just make sure to scope out the project with a contractor to know what they will need to tear up (if anything) to get the fence installation completed.
+Just make sure to scope out the project with a contractor to know what they will need to tear up (if anything) to complete the fence installation.

 Need a Pool Builder?

 Questions about pool fences?
-Drop us a line, always happy to help where we can.
+Drop me a line; always happy to help where I can.